asam-ev/.github/profile/CONTRIBUTING.md

 `Signed-off-by: Firstname Lastname <email@address.com> <comment>`

 The DCO text can either be manually added to your commit body, or you can add either `-s` or `--signoff` to your usual Git commit commands.
-If you forget to add the sign-off you can also amend a previous commit with the sign-off by running git commit `--amend -s`.
+If you forget to add the sign-off, you can also amend a previous commit with the sign-off by running git commit `--amend -s`.
 You can add sign-offs to multiple commits (including commits originally authored by others, if you are authorized to do so) using `git rebase --signoff`.
-If you’ve pushed your changes to GitHub already you’ll need to force push your branch after this with `git push --force-with-lease`.
+If you’ve pushed your changes to GitHub already, you’ll need to force push your branch after this with `git push --force-with-lease`.
 If you want to be reminded to add the sign-off for commits in your repository, you can add the following commit-message git hook to your repository:

 ```bash